anthony1x6000/pythonGrammarlyWebscraper/README.md

 # Setup

+You need to have [python installed](https://www.python.org/downloads/).
+Probably python 3.10.

-Download and extract the zip in the most recent [release](https://github.com/anthony1x6000/pythonGrammarlyWebscraper/releases), \
+Download and extract compiled-Win64.zip in the most recent [release](https://github.com/anthony1x6000/pythonGrammarlyWebscraper/releases).
-or look at the [sucessful builds](https://github.com/anthony1x6000/pythonGrammarlyWebscraper/actions/workflows/compile.yml?query=is%3Asuccess) and download the artifact - it'll be called compiled-Win64.
+Or download from the [sucessful builds](https://github.com/anthony1x6000/pythonGrammarlyWebscraper/actions/workflows/compile.yml?query=is%3Asuccess) and download the artifact - it'll be called compiled-Win64.
 [Download guide](https://files.catbox.moe/9eg2sh.webp).

 ## Alternatively,

 1. Install a chromium-based browser.
 For example, [ungoogled-chromium for windows](https://github.com/ungoogled-software/ungoogled-chromium-windows/releases).
 Download the windows_x64 package and put the contents of the zip into 'drivers/browser'
 2. Update chrome_path within main.py to match your chromium-based browser bianary executable.
 You can probably skip this step if you followed the second half of the previous one.